AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/controlling-fixtures.md

 -   <Keys.SoftKey>Freeze current values</Keys.SoftKey> sets what happens to LTP (non-intensity) channels you have modified.
 If set to <Keys.SoftKey>Freeze Current Values</Keys.SoftKey> the channels remain as you set them.
-If set to \[Release To Playback Values\] the channels will go back to how they are set in the current playback.
+If set to <Keys.SoftKey>Release To Playback Values</Keys.SoftKey> the channels will go back to how they are set in the current playback.
 For example: you have an active playback making some lights green, then you select the lights and change them to red.
 If you press Clear with this option set to <Keys.SoftKey>Freeze</Keys.SoftKey> then the